 In central defense, we have the duo of rejuvenated Jon Stones and probably the signing of the season in Ruben Dias.

 At full-backs, we have Kyle Walker and Cancelo.
-Walker is the more defensive one as he forms the back-three to control possession and frequently shows his pace along the wing with forwarding bursts.
+Walker is the more defensive one as he forms the back three to control possession.
+He frequently shows his pace along the wing with forwarding bursts.
 On the other hand, Cancelo’s role is a bit more complex he generally takes the Right-midfield spaces from there he can spray the passes and look for key passes and through balls as he’s got an excellent variety or he can burn down the wing to cross the ball.

 The Midfield trio consists of Rodri, Gundogun, and Bernardo Silva.
 Rodri is basically to set the tempo, Gundogan provides balance and those famous well-timed late runs while Bernardo Silva provides the creative aspects from the left-midfield position.